formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 ```

 #### Value
-A list of couple of values, with a name and a name to rename to while doing the translation in Coq.
+A list of couple of values, with a name and a name to rename to while doing the translation in Rocq.

 #### Explanation
-We may want to systematically rename some of the OCaml values to their counterpart in Coq.
+We may want to systematically rename some of the OCaml values to their counterpart in Rocq.
 This rule applies to anything which has a name (value, type, module, constructor, ...). `coq-of-ocaml` already knows some renaming rules for the OCaml's standard library, but it is possible to add more with this option.

 ## renaming_type_constructor
 #### Example